- Top Three resolutions:

-- Keep the controller at least 3 feet from any power source, engine, pump, or other electrical motor.
+- Keep the controller at least 3 feet from any power source, engine, pump, or other electrical motors.

-- Install the controller on a separate circuit from any engine, pump, or other electrical motor.
+- Install the controller on a separate circuit from any engine, pump, or other electrical motors.
 You can also install a line conditioner.

 - Reset your router.
 Often a quick power cycle of your router can resolve this.
 Simply unplug your router for 30 seconds, and then plug it back in.
 Once your router is broadcasting a signal again, try the pairing process once more.
 Additionally, please reset your modem, access points, and repeaters.